Sunday, 9 December 2012

 I pride myself, absurdly, on my rational mind and my empiricism, but even I cannot resist magical thinking, every once in a while.
 In my irrational mind, it would be sheer bad manners not to have money on that great journeyman, who has given me so much joy.
 I could not quite see him winning, but I did think he would hunt round, foot-perfect as always, and if one or two made a mistake, he might run into a place.

 He is not a flashy jumper.
 He does not make vast, vaunting leaps.
 What he does, which is so lovely to watch, is measure each fence perfectly; he flows over the great obstacles, never deviating, rarely having to put in a short stride.
 It is almost as if he and the fences are one, built ideally for each other.
-Twiston-Davies is intelligent enough and confident enough to let the horse find his own way; he does not hassle the old fella, or push him into his jumps.
+Twiston-Davies is intelligent enough and confident enough to let the horse find his own sturdy rhythm; he does not hassle the old fella, or push him into his jumps.
 ‘He’s cleverer than I am,’ he said, after the race.

 As the race entered its final stages, I kept thinking Hello Bud would run out of petrol.
 The younger legs would surely rush past him; age would take its toll.
 But there he was, still up at the front, in a glorious, rolling rhythm, finding a little bit more with each brave stride.